Dark Souls III - Review

 If you've played any of the Souls games, it should come as no surprise as to how this game controls and plays.
 Much like Madden, Assassin's Creed, and other game franchises that have seen numerous releases over time, Dark Souls III isn't making many drastic changes to how everything plays and feels to make sure their fans feel right at home.
 Players who have come to the series in the past will be able to jump right back in, yet still notice the changes to the mechanics that most other people wouldn't regard as significant.
 It's not reinventing the wheel, merely sanding down the edges and improving upon some fundamental pieces to make the ride a little smoother and faster.

-The best things that I think Dark Souls II did for the franchise were increase the speed and depth of the combat, improve New Game +, and improve the user interface.
+The best things that I think Dark Souls II did for the franchise were to increase the speed and depth of the combat, improve New Game +, and improve the user interface.
 Weapons were slightly more versatile and your character could move swiftly through combat, more so than ever before.
 Dark Souls III manages to keep much of the combat momentum and versatility its immediate predecessor introduced, with a few minor changes of its own, though it takes something of a step back in terms of the New Game + experience and the interface.

 The movement speed of your characters and enemies is still fast by Souls game standards; in some ways, I'd say it's even faster than DS II.
 You're still allowed to wear a ton of armor and quickly roll to and fro in a combat scenario with a massive weapon in hand.
-The weapons still have a great deal of variety to their attacks.
+The weapons still have a great deal of variety in their attacks.
 However, the ability to wield two different weapons at the same time with a special stance, which was introduced in DS II, has been removed and instead replaced with specific weapon sets that are designed to be wielded with both hands.
 I'm sure this helped cut down on testing and development time in some ways, though that level of versatility was something that really stood out to me in the last game.
 The mixing and matching of different weapons and how that could have an effect on your strategy was undoubtedly a big development task that most players probably didn't utilize much, myself included.
 Nonetheless, I was sad to see it go.

-To help maintain some of the combat versatility and bring some new ideas in the gameplay, the developers added something else to the combat.
+To help maintain some of the combat versatility and bring some new ideas to the gameplay, the developers added something else to the combat.
 The biggest change that Dark Souls III brings is the reintroduction of the blue "magic" bar.
 Demon's Souls had this bar, which was depreciated every time you cast a spell as a magic or faith user.
 Dark Souls, however, has existed without this video game staple up till now with III's re-institution of the familiar mechanic.
 Except, this time it doesn't just govern magic abilities.
 To make their mechanic apply to all players, the bar also depreciates when any special move is used.
 Every weapon, except most shields, has a special ability that uses some of the energy in this meter when held in the off-hand or in two hands.
-Some are an attack, some are a buff, some do combo set-ups.
+Some are an attack, some are a buff, and some do combo set-ups.
 As a melee character, there's finally a reason to be concerned about the mana bar!

 I've found that I still don't end up using the special abilities too often against enemy NPCs, but they have still been particularly useful in precarious situations.
-Though, the main area that these abilities affect is the player vs player scenarios.
+However, the main area that these abilities affect is the player vs player scenarios.
 They add a helpful bit of unpredictability when dealing with players online.
 If you don't know the skills of certain weapons, you might be caught off-guard by an invader's strategy.
 The fact that it only requires your weapon to be in your off-hand, in two hands, or even with a shield that allows you to use the ability of your main weapon provides a fair share of opportunities to surprise the other player in ways that simply couldn't have been done in previous installments.
 It's surprising that such a simple change could have such a big impact on the combat

 I found myself a little bummed when I started a new game.
 I was expecting to see some of the neat quirks the developers had used in the previous Souls game, only to find nearly the exact same experience waiting for me.
 In DS II, when you started a new game with the same character, new enemies, which you had never even seen in the entirety of the game, were sprinkled throughout the areas to create an element of surprise to the experience.
 There were also unique boss battles that took advantage of multiplayer invasions in extremely interesting ways, making for a much harder, but also exciting experience.
 None that was present here.
 The developers took a small hint by adding more soul items to the playthrough so you could stock up on extra souls, and by dropping a few rings with improved properties in new spots, but largely the experience was the exact same.

 As for the interface changes I mentioned, I don't think it's all bad.
-In fact, From Software has proven to be more and more competant with their PC versions of the games with each release.
+In fact, From Software has proven to be more and more competent with their PC versions of the games with each release.
 There are numerous options available to change the presentation of the game and tweak the quality of the display.
-They've even added a feature to remove the HUD, if you just want to see what's on the screen without all that video game information in the way.
+They've even added a feature to remove the HUD if you just want to see what's on the screen without all that video game information in the way.
 The main thing I'm a little bummed about is how the item menus have gone back to completely covering the screen and making the process of equipping your character more like it was in the original DS.
 It's a nitpicky complaint, but I'm just surprised that they took away the smart decision they made in DS II for the sake of making sure that you saw the stats/description of the item you have selected.
 For the first time, maybe the developers wanted new players to know there was a story to this game.

-It might very well be that they were more conscious than ever about how to make the game more accessible to the general player-type.
+It might very well be that they were more conscious than ever about how to make the game more accessible to the general player type.
 The Souls games started out being very niche and only approachable to a certain set of players who got something out of the vague storytelling, daunting difficulty, and unique mechanics.
 As the series has grown, the developers have admitted time and time again about how they're trying to make the game more approachable to a wider audience.
 I consider Dark Souls III to be the most approachable and transparent of any of the games.

 That isn't to say the game is easy.
 I've still died numerous times to the bosses (one in particular...), ambushes, and typical mean tropes of the game's design.
 However, there are small alterations to the game that have made the game "easier" than any of the previous games.
 For one thing, there are tons of bonfire checkpoints in close proximity to one another or adjacent to boss arenas.
 The proximity from one to another was almost absurd in comparison to the long treks with which I was so familiar.
-I have to assume at some point, when the DLC comes out, these extraneous bonfires will lead to paths that are yet unseen.
+I have to assume at some point when the DLC comes out, these extraneous bonfires will lead to paths that are yet unseen.

 There is also a way that most enemies behaved in the game that I found a little too consistent.
 Enemies would be staggered or stunned by your attacks, regardless of what weapon you were using.
 They could sometimes come back at you between hits, but I often found that this could easily be dodged, making most enemy encounters relatively easy.
 This behavioral pattern wasn't as common in the past games.
 There were plenty of enemies who could take the hit without so much as a wince, but now, it was rare to find those types of enemies and they usually had something else you could exploit without much difficulty.
 If you're the type who thought the difficulty of the previous games was perfect, you'll likely be a little disappointed here because the challenge is certainly not what it once was.
 Nonetheless, there's still plenty of content to dig into and you're still likely to die the first time doing so.